mzivic7/endcord/README.md

 ### Debug mode
 Debug mode can be enabled with `-d` flag.
 It will cause extra messages to be written to log file.
-Endcord will periodically write to drive and log file quickly grow in size.
+Endcord will periodically write to drive and log file will quickly grow in size.
 Log is overwritten on each run.
 ### Token
 Token is used to access Discord through your account without logging-in.